Legacies of Liverpool as European Capital of Culture 10 Years On

 The project is led by Dr. Beatriz García, who has researched the multiple impacts and long-term legacies of cultural interventions on ECoC host cities and other major event host cities since 1998.
 Dr García has led research on the only two UK-based EcoCs to date (Liverpool and Glasgow), as well as two leading international ECoC comparator projects funded by the European Commission and the European Parliament.
 All of these projects provide an unmatched baseline for the current research programme.

-The Impacts 18 project benefits from kick-starter funding from the AHRC Cultural Engagement Fund as well as Culture Liverpool and the ICC Endowment Fund.
-The focus of the programme is to extend data collection relating to the five main thematic impact clusters assessed by Impacts 08:
+The Impacts 18 project has benefited from kick-starter funding from the AHRC Cultural Engagement Fund as well as funding from Culture Liverpool, University of Liverpool, Liverpool John Moores University and the ICC Endowment Fund.

-This data will be analysed with a view to determining how durable the effects of the ECoC on these areas have been in the time that has elapsed since 2008.
+Secondary data and new fieldwork against each of these themes is being analysed with a view to determining how durable the effects of the ECoC on these areas have been in the time that has elapsed since 2008.

 Our International Symposium was held 18-19 October 2018: